JGeek00/adguard-home-manager/README.md

 ## Disclaimer
 This is an unofficial application.
 The AdGuard Home team and the development of the AdGuard Home software is not related in any way with this application.

+## Recommended configuration and lists
+On [this repository](https://github.com/JuanRodenas/Pihole_list) you can find a recommended configuration for AdGuard Home and some lists.
+Thanks to [JuanRodenas](https://github.com/JuanRodenas).

 ## Third party libraries
 - [provider](https://pub.dev/packages/provider)
 - [sqflite](https://pub.dev/packages/sqflite)